14 Day Group Tour

 Overnight: Fes

-Accommodations: Riad Al Makan (or similar)
+Accommodations: Riad al Makan (or similar)

 Meals: Breakfast, Dinner

-Overnight: Midlet
+Overnight: Midelt

 Accommodations: Ksar Timnay (or similar)